-How to get a VPN provider
+How do I get a VPN?

 Frequently Asked Questions about Virtual Private Networks

-- Is it legal to use a VPN?
+Is it legal to use a VPN?

 That doesn’t mean you can get away with using a VPN for illegal activity.
 While it is harder to track down someone using a VPN, it’s not impossible.

 In general, a VPN provides a high level of security for average users, but don’t expect complete anonymity.
-If you’re concerned about being specifically targeted by someone with serious skills and resources - like professional criminals or a government agency - then you would need to take very extreme steps that are beyond the scope of this guide.
+If you’re concerned about being specifically targeted by someone with serious skills and resources, like professional criminals or a government agency, you’ll need to take more extreme steps that are beyond the scope of this guide.

 Do businesses need a VPN?